davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 Imagine you're trying to get a big release out the door; there's a bug bash, people are triaging bugs and forking them over to devs using Jira or something; you're watching your tickets and working through them as they arrive.
 You code valiantly, squashing bug after bug and putting out fix after fix.
 Eventually, your queue starts to look pretty empty: you still have several bugs assigned to you, but they're all in various stages of code review, CI validation, etc. You continue to shepherd your fixes through these processes, but you're now working less hard, as there aren't any more bugs for you to work ahead on.
 Life is good!

-A day or two later, you close out your very last bug.
-Then suddenly, *pop!* Several dozen new bugs instantly appear all at once!
+A day or two later, you close out your very last bug, and then *pop!* Several dozen new bugs instantly appear all at once!
 What?
 Your boss drops by to ask how all those bugs are going, and you're embarrassed to say you know nothing about any of these, let alone had you been working on them.
 What happened?

 Turns out someone accidentally assigned you an obscure kind of Jira ticket called a "fence."
 The fence made all new tickets invisible to you until you had completely cleared out all your existing tickets.
 How obnoxious!
-I mean, breaks *are* pretty nice, but this was one of those times where you'd rather have kept getting things done.
-Now you've spent a bunch of time doing nothing because you didn't know there was more work coming down the pipeline; had you known, you could have started some of these bugs sooner.
+I mean, everyone needs to take breaks once in a while, but the release crunch was one of those times you'd rather have kept getting things done.
+Now you've spent a bunch of time doing nothing because you didn't know there was more work coming down the pipeline; had you known, you could have started on some of these bugs sooner.
 Now you have to catch up.
 Sucks, huh?
-That's how your CPU feels about fences, too.
+Well, that's how your CPU feels about fences too.

 Just as triaging, designing, coding, validating, reviewing and merging a fix is a whole production for you, so too is executing a single assembly instruction a whole production for a CPU.
-And just as you can often make the work go faster by breaking it down and doing the little steps out of order, so can the CPU eat through your code sooner by breaking down and reordering instructions.
-But fences mess that all up.
+And just as you can often make the work go faster by breaking each fix down and doing the little steps out of order, so too does the CPU finish faster if it's allowed to break down and reorder the little steps of your program's instructions.
+But fences mess it all up.
 They force your CPU to completely close out (or "retire") all in-progress instructions before seeing what's next.
 That means more dead time, and dead time means your code takes longer.

 The moral of this story is: **more reordering is more better**.

 The more you constrain a CPU, the less ability it has to rearrange its work so it gets done sooner; so, the slower things get done.
-So, the more often you use fences, the slower your CPU runs in practice.
-In fact, that's why CPU vendors stubbornly refused to give us linearizable memory in the first place, no matter how nicely we keep asking: it'd be the CPU equivalent of only letting you see one Jira ticket at a time!
+That's exactly what happens each time you use a fence.
+It's why CPU vendors stubbornly refuse to give us linearizable memory no matter how nicely we keep asking: it'd be the CPU equivalent of only letting you see one Jira ticket at a time!

-In this new light, maybe the `fence()` method is overkill for what we're trying to do.
+In this new light, maybe the `fence()` method was overkill for what we're trying to do.
 Can we do something else, something with weaker (meaning more flexible) memory ordering guarantees?
-The meta-gamer in you knows I'm about to tell you the answer is yes.
-Let's think about a very common pattern for sharing memory in multithreaded code:
+Whatever we do would need to be broadly applicable to a wide variety of multithreaded programs, so we should first think about how multithreaded programs usually share memory between threads.
+I think we can all agree there is one single most common pattern programmers choose for this:

 ## Single Ownership

 In most multithreaded code, memory is owned by a single thread.

-That's obvious when you have threads working independently, each with its own private memory; less obviously, this is often true even of memory that gets shared between threads!
-The single most common way to share memory between threads is to have them take turns, so that the memory is owned by one thread *at a time*.
+That's obvious when you have threads working independently, each with its own private memory.
+However, even when threads share memory, you almost always set it up so the threads take turns with the memory; that is, the memory is owned by a single thread *at a time*.

-That's how locks work, right?
+That is how locks work, isn't it?

 ```c++
 static foo an_entry;